manuelahoyos/PandemicAnalysis_FinalProject/README.md

 ## Tracker and live Update:

 A visualization of cases around the world was created using a Plotly map.
-Also, a live-update tracks the number of cases, deaths, recovered cases, new cases and new deaths for every country using an API.
+Also, a live-update that tracks the number of cases, deaths, recovered cases, new cases and new deaths for every country using an API.

 <img src="images/tracker.png" width="600">